15 Smart Ways To Transform Customer Service With Dynamics 365

 15. Connect Service Capabilities

-Through its connected apps including sales, customer service and field service, Dynamics 365 means that all users have visibility into customer interactions via a single interface.
+Through its connected apps including sales, customer service and field service, Dynamics 365 gives users visibility into customer interactions via a single interface.
 With a clear picture of each relationship, including recent engagements, teams are able to make better decisions when they interact and in turn, customers will experience a better, and more consistent, service.

 Improving Customer Service with Dynamics 365